-This statistic shows the total number of broadband internet subscribers in the United States from the first quarter of 2011 to the third quarter of 2015, broken down by the cable provider used.
+This statistic shows the total number of broadband internet subscribers in the United States from the first quarter of 2011 to the fourth quarter of 2015, broken down by the cable provider used.
 By the end of the third quarter in 2012, Comcast had more than 19 million broadband subscribers.

 U.S. broadband market – additional information